- Buy

 Any problems with the exterior and structure of a property – including roof, chimneys, walls, guttering and drains - are the responsibility of the landlord.
 So whether it’s a cracked window, a faulty boiler, leak in the kitchen or a leaky seal in the window, it’s down to the landlord to sort it.
 Landlords are also responsible for keeping the supply of water, gas and electricity in safe working order.
 Thomas Morris's Fully Managed package takes care of all maintenance issues, so you don’t have to worry about them.

 The Right to Rent scheme helps to make sure that people renting property in the UK have a legal right to be here.
-Since 2016, Landlords have a responsibility to check all prospective tenants are over 18 years of age.
+Since 2016, landlords must check that all adult occupants (aged 18 and over) have the legal right to rent in the UK before the tenancy begins.
 If you let your property to a tenant who does not have the right to rent the penalties can be severe, including unlimited fines and up to 5 years in prison.
 Right to Rent checks make up part of Thomas Morris’s referencing process.